Kannu16/cowin-vaccination-center-finder-by-Pincode/README.md

-In the project directory, you can run:
+In your project directory simply paste src files index.css,index.js,app.jsx, you can run:

 ### `npm start`